textcreationpartnership/A02534/README.md

 ##Content Summary##

 #####Front#####

-Epistles the first volume: Containing II. decads.
-By Ioseph HallEpistles.
-Vol. 1Hall, Joseph, 1574-1
+1. TO THE HIGH
+AND MIGHTIE PRINCE,
+HENRIE, PRINCE OF GREAT
+Britaine, Sonne and Heyre Apparant to our Soueraigne Lord, IAMES, King of Great Brit. &c. all glorie in either world.

 #####Body#####

-1. EP.
+EP.
 1.
 TO IACOB WADSWORTH,
+Lately reuolted, in Spayne.Ep.
+1. Expoſtulating for his departure, and pe
+    _ EP.
+1.
+TO IACOB WADSWORTH,
 Lately reuolted, in Spayne.

-1. To my Lord and Patron,
+    _ To my Lord and Patron,
 the Lord DENNY, Baron
 of Waltham.

-1. To my Lord HAY, H. and P.
+    _ To my Lord HAY, H. and P.

-1. To Mr NEVVTON,
+    _ To Mr NEVVTON,

-1. To Sr. THOMAS CHALLONER,
+    _ To Sr. THOMAS CHALLONER,

-1. To Sr DAVID MVRRAY,
+    _ To Sr DAVID MVRRAY,

-1. To Mr. WILLLIAM BEDELL,
+    _ To Mr. WILLLIAM BEDELL,
 at Venice.

-1. To my Lord, the Earle of ESSEX.
+    _ To my Lord, the Earle of ESSEX.

-1. To St. ROBERT DRVRY, and
+    _ To St. ROBERT DRVRY, and
 his Lady.

-1. Written to Mr. I. B. and Dedicated to my father, Mr. I. HALL.
+    _ Written to Mr. I. B. and Dedicated to my father, Mr. I. HALL.

+1. The ſecond Decade
+of Epiſtles.

-1. To Sr. ROBERT DARCY.
+    _ To Sr. ROBERT DARCY.

-1. To Sr. EDMVND BACON.
+    _ To Sr. EDMVND BACON.

-1. TO Mr. IOHN WHITING.
+    _ TO Mr. IOHN WHITING.

-1. To my Siſter, Mrs. B. BRINSLY.
+    _ To my Siſter, Mrs. B. BRINSLY.

-1. To Mr. HVGH CHOLMLEY.
+    _ To Mr. HVGH CHOLMLEY.

-1. To Mr. SAMVEL SOTHEBY.
+    _ To Mr. SAMVEL SOTHEBY.

-1. To STANISLAVS BVCHINSKI,
+    _ To STANISLAVS BVCHINSKI,
 late Secretarie to DEMETRIVS
 Emp. of Ruſſia.

-1. To my father in law, Mr. GEORGE
+    _ To my father in law, Mr. GEORGE
 WENYFFE.

-1. To Mr. W. R. Dedic. to Mr. THOMAS
+    _ To Mr. W. R. Dedic. to Mr. THOMAS
 BVRLZ.

-1. To Mr. I. A. Merchant.
+    _ To Mr. I. A. Merchant.

 #####Back#####

+1. Errata.

-Epistles the first volume: Containing II. decads.
-By Ioseph HallEpistles.
-Vol. 1Hall, Joseph, 1574-1 **Types of content**
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!